 We are more than the sum of our many parts.
-On a global scale, we energize homes, businesses, energize industries, and deliver customer-focused energy infrastructure solutions.
-Canadian Utilities Limited is a \$20 billion company with a diverse, global portfolio of investments in premier energy infrastructure that delivers operational excellence and superior returns.
-Fueled by the unwavering dedication of approximately 4,500 people, we offer comprehensive solutions and operational excellence in Utilities (electricity and natural gas transmission and distribution, and international electricity operations); Energy Infrastructure (electricity generation, energy storage, and industrial water solutions); and Retail Energy (electricity and natural gas retail sales).
+On a global scale, we energize homes, businesses, industries, and deliver customer-focused energy infrastructure solutions.
+With approximately \$21 billion in assets, Canadian Utilities Limited is a company with a diverse, global portfolio of investments in premier energy infrastructure that delivers operational excellence and superior returns.
+Fueled by the unwavering dedication of approximately 4,800 people, we offer comprehensive solutions and operational excellence in Utilities (electricity and natural gas transmission and distribution, and international operations); Energy Infrastructure (energy storage, energy generation, industrial water solutions and clean fuels); and Retail Energy (electricity and natural gas retail sales, and whole-home solutions).